JSMilton/poly-docs/docs/index.md

   On the left you can find the controls for each pattern, whilst on the right you can find the controls for selecting different patterns.
 There is a **Quick Copy** button above the pattern selectors which will copy the current pattern to the next available pattern, without stopping playback.

+  To remove the quantise for the grid, use the **Unlock Icons** on the left side of the screen.
+These icons represent unlocking the quantise for gaps between rings, as well as spacing around the same ring.

   ---

 #### **Pattern Editing**